List of A Series of Unfortunate Events characters: Mr. and Mrs. Quagmire

 Mr. and Mrs. Quagmire are the parents of Duncan, Isadora, and Quigley Quagmire who are on the fire-fighting side of the V.F.D.
 They perished in the fire at their home after getting their children to safety.

 In the TV series, Mr. and Mrs. Quagmire are portrayed by Will Arnett and Cobie Smulders.
 Their subplot throughout the first season had them captured by the fire-starting side of the V.F.D. and their escape as they make their way back to their kids.
 During a flight over Lake Lachrymose, the two of them managed to secretly help the Baudelaires set off a signal light at the time when they are being attacked by the Lachrymose Leeches.
 Mr. and Mrs. Quagmire were able to reunite with their children.
 Later that night, an unseen person starts to set fire to their mansion from a distance causing Mr. and Mrs. Quagmire to perish offscreen.
+Viewers were initially led to believe they were the Baudelaires' parents.